R bootcamp

 [1] "character"

-If vectors are not create with values of the same type, they are converted by a cascade of so-called “coercions”.
-A vector defined with a mixture of different values (i.e., the four atomic types we discussed in the first Exercise) will be coreced to be only one of those types, given certain rules.
+You can see that if vectors are not created with values of the same type, they are converted by a cascade of so-called “coercions”.
+A vector defined with a mixture of different values (i.e., the four “atomic types” we discussed in Exercise 1, doubles, integers, characters, and logicals) will be coreced to be only one of those types, given certain rules.

-Hint: Try creating a vector which has integers and strings, integers and floats, integers and logicals, floats and logicals, floats and strings, and logicals and strings.
-Observe the format of the result that you get, and build your intuition by calling typeof() on each vector object to verify this.
+Hint: Try creating a vector which has integers and strings, integers and decimal numbers, integers and logicals, decimals and logicals, decimals and strings, and logicals and strings.
+Observe the format of the result that you get, and build your intuition on the rules of coercions by calling typeof() on each vector object to verify this intuition.

 v1 <- c(1, "42", "hello")